JulianaSau/QuickShare-Frontend/README.md

 <a href="https://www.openode.io/" style="display:flex;justify-content-center;align-items:center;padding:15px">Front-end sponsored and hosted by opeNode.io</a>
 </p>

-Vegh is a file sharing progressive web app(PWA) that allows users to send files between multiple devices.
+Quickshare is a file sharing progressive web app(PWA) that allows users to send files between multiple devices.
 It works similar to the SHAREit or Google Files app but uses web technology to complete the installation process traditional apps for different devices and applications.
 It also supports current file sharing on multiple devices at the same time as many file sharing applications are lacking.

-Vegh uses WebSockets and WebRTC to transfer files between multiple devices.
+QuickShare uses WebSockets and WebRTC to transfer files between multiple devices.
 It currently uses `socket.io` to make real-time connections on `express` backend.
 The frontend is built on [React](https://reactjs.org).
 The current method of sharing files involves sharing file as chunks of ArrayBuffer.
 This may change to increase the efficiency of the file transfer.